newhoggy/hashids-scala/README.md

 Ported from Java [hashids-java](https://github.com/jiecao-fm/hashids-java) by [John Ky](https://github.com/newhoggy)

+**NOTE** This project is moving to https://github.com/pico-works/pico-hashids

+For the latest version, please go there instead.

 ## What is it?

 hashids (Hash ID's) creates short, unique, decryptable hashes from unsigned (long) integers.